Lectem/lectem.github.io/_posts/2019-12-30-The-debug-heap-that-created-bugs.markdown

 Until we had another memory corruption.
 As usual I fired up AppVerifier and WinDbg.
 After running the game a few times, I found the crash we were looking for.
 However I did encounter once the old DirectX crash.
 It was not gone.
 So I fixed one issue.
 Then another.
 Used static analysis tools, other applications such as Intel Inspector, coded my own page guards, but nothing did it.
 I kept disabling gameplay features, but the bug stayed.
 And was most of the time getting harder to reproduce.

-I did have a few suspects though, I knew that the problem was that memory allocated through HeapAlloc with HEAP_ZERO_MEMORY had parts not set to zero.
+I did have a few suspects though, I knew that the problem was that memory allocated through `HeapAlloc` with `HEAP_ZERO_MEMORY` had parts not set to zero.
 And the issue I had in libcurl was similar: memory allocated with `calloc` was not zero-filled.
 I looked for ages where this could be triggered from.
-Most of the time, the value was filled with 0xCC, or 0xD0.
+Most of the time, the value was filled with `0xCC`, or `0xD0`.
 Which respecitvely meant uninitialized memory or freed memory.

 And so I assumed there was a use after free somewhere.
 My hypothesis was the following: